MashedD/quake-config/README.md

 - there's only `autoexec.cfg` without using `exec filename.cfg` because there is no need to keep everything separate and performance is better
 - things here are constantly changing, feel free to fork it and customize your way
 - contact: sl8code (at) gmail.com
+- for newcomers and not only I recommend [Quakestarter](https://www.slipseer.com/index.php?resources/quakestarter.104/).
+Includes 2 engines, sane example autoexec.cfg and Windows script for setting things up and downloading/starting mods from curated list.

 ## Features